chetnasaharan/IIT-Roorkee-Internship/day11.md

 print('Hello, '+name+"!
 I am surprised to see you are only "+ age )

-Hello, Bhupesh!
-I am surprised to see you are only 22 Hello, Bhupesh !
-I am surprised to see you are only 22 Hello, Bhupesh!
+Hello, CHETNA!
+I am surprised to see you are only 22 Hello, CHETNA!
+I am surprised to see you are only 22 Hello, CHETNA!
 I am surprised to see you are only 22

 2)
 a = 42